Vitamin D for COVID-19 and Acute Respiratory Tract Infections: SACN and NICE review the evidence

 Summary of the NICE evidence review

-- The review considered evidence from 5 published studies that looked retrospectively at the association between vitamin D status and development of COVID-19 (1 cohort study, 3 prognostic studies involving published data sets using correlation or regression and 1 case-control survey).
-All 5 studies were assessed as being at high risk of bias (very low quality of evidence) and were limited by, for example, representativeness of their samples and issues with diagnostic criteria for either COVID-19 or its sequelae.
+- The review considered evidence from five published studies that looked retrospectively at the association between vitamin D status and development of COVID-19 (one cohort study, three prognostic studies involving published data sets using correlation or regression and one case-control survey).
+All five studies were assessed as being at high risk of bias (very low quality of evidence) and were limited by, for example, representativeness of their samples and issues with diagnostic criteria for either COVID-19 or its sequelae.

 - None of the studies were intervention trials of vitamin D supplementation for the prevention or treatment of COVID-19.
 No data on appropriate doses or adverse events was given.

-- The largest UK study (Hastie et al. 2020) found an association between vitamin D status and COVID-19 only in a univariable analysis (i.e. a simple analysis with this single potential causative factor).
+- The largest UK study (Hastie et al. 2020) found an association between vitamin D status and COVID-19 only in a univariable analysis (a simple analysis with this single potential causative factor).

 - Importantly, no causal relationship between vitamin D status and COVID-19 was found after adjustment for potential confounders such as comorbidity, socio-demographics, ethnicity, body mass index and other baseline factors.

 - Martineau AR, Jolliffe DA, Hooper RL et al. (2017) Vitamin D supplementation to prevent acute respiratory tract infections: systematic review and meta-analysis of individual participant data.
 BMJ 356 :i6583

 - Vuichard Gysin D, Dao D, Gysin CM et al. (2016) Effect of Vitamin D3 Supplementation on Respiratory Tract Infections in Healthy Individuals: A Systematic Review and Meta-Analysis of Randomized Controlled Trials.
 PLoS One.
 11(9):e0162996.